tjaworski/AceMagic-S1-LED-TFT-Linux/README.md

 # First: My Rant

 While this mini PC offers impressive features, the absence of information regarding the TFT front screen and LED strip is frustrating.
 Despite being advertised as 'with DIY LCD Display' on Amazon, the lack of Linux support is disappointing.
 My objective is to enable control of these devices in Linux, facilitating integration with projects like Batocera.linux.
-If you're interested in contributing to this effort, please reach out.
+If you're interested in contributing to this effort, please reach out. work is much in progress.

 ## LED Strip